jwells96/fuzzy-octo-couscous/x_team_rules.md

 * 2. When a task is complete, the team member shall update other team members about the progress through text.
   * This is not strictly required but is recommended.

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us